cakephp/docs/de/The-Manual/Developing-with-CakePHP/Models.rst

 record.
 Note that you will need to set dependent to true in the relevant model associations
  **callbacks** Boolean, Run callbacks
- Return boolean True on success, false on failure

 Assoziationen: Models miteinander verbinden
 ===========================================